aluxnimm/outlookcaldavsynchronizer/README.md

 - *Profile name*: An arbitrary name for the profile, which will be displayed at the associated tab.
 - *Server settings*:
 	- **CalDAV Url:** URL of the remote CalDAV folder.
 You should use a HTTPS connection here for security reason!
 If you only have a self signed certificate, add the self signed cert to the Local Computer Trusted Root Certification Authorities.
 You can import the cert by running the MMC as Administrator.
+If that fails, see section *'Debugging and more config options'*
 	- **Username:** Username to connect to the CalDAV server
 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer